William-Banquier/IBHistoryEssayPromptGenerator/README.md

 The command: `genPaper3` will generate two questions from each Paper 3 Topic to simulate what an exam might look like

 ## Final Notes
-All simularity between the questions generated and the actual IB Exam questions are just by chance, the only place in which the information for the questions was taken is from the [syllabus](https://www.holyheart.ca/wp-content/uploads/2016/10/IB-History-Guide-2017.pdf).
+All similarity between the questions generated and the actual IB Exam questions are just by chance, the only place in which the information for the questions was taken is from the [syllabus](https://www.holyheart.ca/wp-content/uploads/2016/10/IB-History-Guide-2017.pdf).

 Alongside the note above it should be noted that as all question are randomly generated, some might just not make any sense, if that is the case, just skip them.